TeraLogics/coding-standards/coding-standards.md

 In a REST service, Route parameter (`/route/:param`) and query parameter (`/route?query=param`) values will always be strings.
 It is the responsibility of this layer to obfuscate or shield the lower layers from this implementation detail.

-At this layer, the data type compatibility of these kinds of parameters **MUST** be evaluated, and if the `String` value is compatible with the target type, it **MUST** be converted to that type before it is assigned to the data tuple.
+At this layer, if parameters from these sources are provided, a conversion to the target type **MUST** be attempted.
 In this example, the controller's `get` function is handling a request for the route `/cars/:cid`.
-The full request
-URL was `/cars/15?extended=true`; it includes a car ID that is intended to be `Number` and an `extended` flag that is intended to be `Boolean`.
+The full request URL was `/cars/15?extended=true`; it includes a car ID that is intended to be `Number` and an `extended` flag that is intended to be `Boolean`.

 ```js
 var carsDal = require(path.join(global.__dalsdir, 'cars')),